Issues

 - Identify.
 Get past the symptom to the real issue.
 The first thing said is rarely the actual problem.

 - Discuss.
 Say what needs to be said, once.
 The goal is to surface the relevant context, not to relitigate.
+Threaded comments on the issue carry the discussion between meetings.

-Capture an issue
+Capture an issue through Olga

 You log an issue by talking to Olga rather than filling out a form.
 See conversational data entry for how this works across all records.